 Pennsylvania Equal Pay Law.
 All Pennsylvania employers must post a notice advising that discrimination based on sex is prohibited.
 The poster also notes that employers are required to keep and maintain certain records related to wages, wage rates, job classifications, and other terms and conditions of employment which the Pa DOL could use to determine whether sex discrimination is occurring.
 It also lists the fines to which an employer could be subjected for failing to comply with these requirements.
 The notice can also be found on the Pa DOL website.

 Child Labor Act.
-All Pennsylvania employers which employ minors must post and maintain an abstract which documents the weekly schedule for each minor.
+All Pennsylvania employers that employ minors must post and maintain an abstract that documents the weekly schedule for each minor.
 The abstract must be signed and dated by a manager.
 The posting must be posted in an area viewable by all employees.

 The laws regarding required postings can be complicated.
 Anyone with questions should consult with an experienced attorney.